 Diving in Head-First

-Right away they learned that to put on a Mobile-Pack event, they’d have to motivate at least 500 people to volunteer and raise $25,000.
+Right away they learned that to put on a Mobile-Pack event, they’d have to motivate at least 500 volunteers and raise $25,000.
 “At first that goal seemed overwhelming,” Eric says, “but we trusted God to take this idea where he wanted.
 So we built a team of leaders from different churches and ran with it.
 We reached our goals really fast, and it kept going.”
 Soon, Christian music artist Nichole Nordeman offered to do a benefit concert for their weekend event, which they named “NoCo Is Slammin’ Famine.”
 That first year, they raised $65,000, organized 2,500 volunteers, and sent over 653,000 meals to hungry children.

 God invited Eric and Brian to join his story, and God did something amazing.
 People from different churches, kids with special needs, families with children as young as 5, and people from various religious backgrounds participated.
 By 2017, more than 7,000 volunteers had participated, and many enthusiastically shared their experiences.
 Volunteer Keith Kemerer says that after participating in 2016, “My daughters scraped together $50 to donate to the 2017 event.”